masomh-personal/ElvUI_mhTags/README.md

 2. Extract to: `World of Warcraft/_retail_/Interface/AddOns/`
 3. Restart WoW or `/reload`

-## Important: Tag Name Changes in v5.1
+## Important: Tag Name Changes in v5.0.0

 ### Simplified Naming Convention

-Version 5.1 introduced a simplified, consistent naming convention for all tags.
-If you're upgrading from v5.0 or earlier, you'll need to update your tag names:
+Version 5.0.0 introduced a simplified, consistent naming convention for all tags.
+If you're upgrading from older versions, you'll need to update your tag names:

 #### Old Format (v5.0 and earlier)